 FTP servers are considered safe, reliable ways to transfer large volumes of files.
 Rather than directly sending the files from your computer into the video CMS client, for example, with FTP uploading you send all those files to the FTP server.
 The files are then stored on that server but are accessible in your video CMS platform.
 For many broadcasters and video creators, the main benefit of using an FTP server is the ability to safely and securely send large amounts of data, storing those files somewhere off-site for future use.

 3. Bulk Upload Tool

-Rather than uploading your content directly to your hosting server, the Dropbox upload tool allows you to send your videos to Dropbox.
-Once they’re there, you can share your video content directly from Dropbox, saving server space.
+Rather than uploading your content directly to your hosting server, online storage services like Google Drive allow you to store and share your videos.
+Once they’re there, you can share your video content directly from Google Drive, saving server space.

 5. Video Library Migration